ollipal/my-monitor/README.md

 - linter with: `./app.sh lint`
 - test+formatter+linter with: `./app.sh pre-commit`

-(if bash script is not working, you can use
+(if the bash script is not working, you can use
-`deno run --allow-read --allow-net app.js` to run the application, etc.)
+`deno run --allow-read --allow-net --unstable app.js` direcltly to run the application, etc.)